Most companies share one glaring thing in common: they could use a lot more leads.

-The most important thing to keep in mind with organic social is that you want to take that audience you’ve built there (on that social platform) and convert them into something you own (an email list) so that you are future-proofing yourself from platform changes and can control your messaging more carefully (and get into their inbox more directly).
+The most important thing to keep in mind with organic social is that you want to take that audience you’ve built there (on that social platform) and convert them into something you own (an email list) so that you are future-proofing yourself from any platform changes or meltdowns.

 Build an email list

 Continuing on from the above, email has consistently been one of the most profitable channels for businesses.

 While email marketing is not a top-of-funnel lead acquisition strategy, getting someone onto your email list is technically a lead.
 It can be a very effective Lead -> MQL or MQL -> SQL strategy for B2B businesses.

 Bonus strategy: email as an acquisition strategy

 Now, if you want to turn email into an acquisition channel there is indeed a strategy for doing that.

 It involves creating best-in-class content, then do outreach to those who run the largest newsletters in your industry and ask them to include it in their newsletter!
 This can drive thousands of visitors to your site in good situations, and if you then offer a content upgrade from there you can gain pre-qualified leads as new email subscribers.